 Nope.
 The fraud is actually coming from WITHIN YOUR OWN HOME.
 Who?
 Your kids are the buyers.
 Those sweet little innocent, never do anything wrong angels are clearing their parents accounts left and right.
 Now, I know eBay is user friendly, but this last case I got was a parent saying her 8 year old spend a good $300 on her Paypal account.
 The mom was hysterical, and rightly so.

 You see, eBay doesn’t automatically log you out of your account, so it’s simple for a child to get in there.
 But, what worries me most is that Paypal DOES log you out…automatically in fact.
 But somehow, month after month, little girls are ordering my toys and paying with their parents Paypal account.

 My advice is this…

-Technology is a wonderful thing, but it can also be used for evil, just like everything else.
+Technology is a wonderful thing, but it can also be used for evil and to get scammed, just like everything else.
 If you have an eBay account, please sit down with your kids ages 5 and older and explain these things to them.
 It sure does make a huge mess not only for the parents this affects, but the sellers who have to go through this so very often.

 Have you ever had your children access your accounts?
 Do you have a password on your computer at start-up?
 What preventative measures do you take to protect your bank account from being defrauded or is this the first you’ve ever contemplated the possibility?
 Any tips and tricks on practical ways a parent can safeguard their information?
 Perhaps even taking the keyboard with you to work?
 There wouldn’t be much a child could do without a keyboard.